 Or, if looking for something a little more organized, it’s possible to book a half day wine tasting tour from Girona.
-This five hour tour starts at €118.
-It’s a small group tour, with a knowledgable guide, that includes a wine tasting as well as brunch.
+This five-hour tour starts at €118.
+It’s a small group tour, with a knowledgeable guide, that includes a wine tasting as well as brunch.
 It’s a great, and super-easy wine tasting tour!

 Book this Half Day Wine Tasting Tour from Girona now.

 The DO Empordà Wine Route is a great starting point for understanding how to visit the wineries of the Empordà.
 But, as wine tourism opportunities are expanding, other companies are offering tours and experiences for the wine traveler.
 These companies offer experiences departing from Barcelona, Girona, and areas through the Costa Brava.